 Recognition Status: On March 3, 2020 Gov. Ralph Northam signed into law HB 1562, a bill that creates a music therapy license under the Board of Social Work.
 Procedures for applying for licensure are currently being developed.

 Year Started: 2011

-Task Force Status: AMTA presented state recognition operational plan at State Meeting (02/11).
-Task force reviewing state regulations, gathering information on recognition of related professions, and will soon begin process of creating a fact sheet and contacting legislators.
-Currently drafting Sunrise Review proposal for Board of Health Professions.
-Delegate Garrett attended state meeting in September 2013 to connect with music therapists and educate them about legislative process.
+Task Force Status: AMTA presented state recognition operational plan at State Meeting in 2011.
+Task force reviewed state regulations, gathered information on recognition of related professions, created a fact sheet, and began contacting legislators.
+Delegate Garrett attended state meeting in September 2013 to connect with music therapists and educate them about the legislative process.
 Facilitated a Hill Day in February 2018.
+Submitted Sunrise Review proposal for Board of Health Professions in 2019.
+Music therapy licensure legislation was filed in January 2020 (SB 633/HB 1652).
 On March 3, 2020, Governor Ralph Northam signed HB 1562 into law creating a music therapy license.
 The license must be obtained to practice music therapy and to call oneself a music therapist.
 Application procedures are being developed and will be posted when available.

 Task Force Contact Email: email@example.com

-Task Force Members: Tracy Bowdish, Nicole Drozd, Maya Johnson, Melissa Owens, Shelby Reynolds, Miriam Smith
+Task Force Members: Melissa Owens, Abigail Scott, Shelby Shrader, Miriam Smith

 Task Force Facebook: